Module eremitalpa.eremitalpa

 Tuple containing the sorted leaf labels of a node.

-True if a node has a matching taxon label
+Checks if a node has a matching taxon label.

-True if node has taxon label in labels, else False
+bool- True if the node's taxon label is in the labels, False otherwise.

 Classes